aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 ## Inference

 How to run inference in three different ways:
-1. Locally on the SageMaker notebook instance
+1. Locally on the notebook instance
 2. SageMaker Endpoint
 3. Batch Transform